janikvonrotz/janikvonrotz.ch/content/post/2025-03-24-surive-american-techno-imperialism.md

 ---
 <small>Source of the image: <https://www.spellingmistakescostlives.com/single-post/us-empire></small>

 In my last post, I explained [how to map a keyboard key in Linux](/2025/02/24/map-keyboard-key/).
-In this post, I want to provide ideas on "How to survive American techno-imperialism".
+In this post, I want to provide ideas on "How to survive the American techno-imperialism".

 <!--more-->